Current CRN Projects

 The availability and cost of housing on the islands is seen as a key issue to the community and has knock on effects on securing jobs and skills on the islands.
 We are looking into data on use of housing and how this has changed over recent years.

-St Mary's Transport
+Transport on St Mary's

 Vehicle Count, Traffic Flow, and Public Transport on St Mary’s